Woodie Fryman: Philadelphia Phillies

+During Fryman's four full seasons with the Phillies, the team played poorly, with records of 76–86 (1968), 63–99 (1969), 73–88 (1970), and 67–95 (1971).
+During those years, Fryman was 12–14, 12–15, 8–6, and 10–7.
+The fact that Fryman played for poor teams over his 18 seasons affected his total career win–loss record of 141–155 to his detriment, and is not indicative of how well he actually pitched.

 Detroit Tigers

-The Detroit Tigers were battling the Boston Red Sox for first place in the American League East when they claimed Fryman off waivers on August 2, 1972.
-Fryman turned his season around with the Tigers, and was 9–3 with a 2.21 ERA when the Red Sox came to Detroit for a three-game set to end the season a half game up on the Tigers.
+The Detroit Tigers were battling the Baltimore Orioles, New York Yankees and Boston Red Sox for first place in the American League East when they claimed Fryman off waivers on August 2, 1972.
+Fryman turned his season around with the Tigers.
+He was 9–3 with a 2.21 ERA when the Red Sox came to Detroit for a three-game set to end the season, a half game up on the Tigers.

-Manager Billy Martin handed the ball to Mickey Lolich for the first game of the set.
+Detroit manager Billy Martin handed the ball to Mickey Lolich for the first game of the set.
 Lolich pitched a complete-game victory to put the Tigers up a half game on the Red Sox as Fryman took the mound for the second game of the set.

 The Red Sox scored an unearned run in the first, and held onto a 1–0 lead until the Tigers clawed out a run off Luis Tiant in the sixth.
 They followed that up with two more runs in the seventh.
 Fryman, meanwhile, only allowed two hits after the first inning.
 After giving up a lead-off single in the eighth, he retired the next two batters he faced before turning the game over to Chuck Seelbach.
 Seelbach struck out two of the four batters he faced as Detroit beat the Red Sox 3–1 to clinch the division.

+During the pennant drive to defeat the Red Sox for first place, Fryman won seven of his last eight decisions, with a 1.79 ERA, and was 10–3 with a 2.06 ERA down the stretch, making him an essential factor in the Tigers getting to the playoffs instead of ending in second place.

-Fryman's .769 win percentage was tops in the American League in 1972, and his ERA+ of 154 is one of the highest in Detroit franchise history.
+Fryman's .769 win percentage was tops in the American League in 1972.
+As he only pitched in 16 games (with 14 starts) and 113.2 innings in the AL that year, however, Catfish Hunter had the official league leading winning percentage at .750.
+Fryman's ERA+ of 154 is one of the highest in Detroit franchise history.